 This chapter provides an overview of follow-on surveys.
-Procedures will be the same for inventory items in most surveys.
-Procedures for screening and identification are slightly different on follow-on surveys.
+While most surveys use the same procedures for inventory items, the procedures for screening and identification are slightly different.

 Most follow-on survey procedures are the same as the June Base Survey.
 They mainly differ in how changes occurring after June 1 are handled.